Medical Appointments: Make Effective Use of Your Doctor’s Time

 1) Make a list of ALL of your medications and over-the-counter supplements.
 Take the list to ALL of your medical appointments.

-Many of us leave medical offices with a prescription in hand.
-We never fill it or if the prescription is filled it’s not taken according to instructions.
+Patients leave medical offices with a prescription in hand.
+But never fill it or if the prescription is filled it’s not taken according to instructions.

 2) Drink plenty of water and eat healthy foods